Morgan Geekie: Boston Bruins

-After the season, and with Geekie's contract expiring, the Kraken attempted to trade Geekie's restricted free-agent rights in part due to salary cap considerations, but when a deal could not be made, the team did not extend a qualifying offer to Geekie, allowing him to be released to unrestricted free agency.
-On July 1, 2023, the opening day of free agency, he signed a two-year, $4 million contract with the Boston Bruins.
-Geekie found a comfortable role on the Bruins as somebody who could be placed anywhere in the lineup.
-On February 29, 2024, he recorded the first NHL hat trick of his career.
-On March 23, 2024, Geekie scored his 100th career NHL point, an assist against the Philadelphia Flyers.
-Geekie assisted on Brad Marchand's 400th career goal on April 4, 2024.
-In his first year with the Bruins, Geekie had a career year, almost doubling his previous career high with 17 goals.
-He added a career high 22 assists for a career high 39 points.
+As a restricted free agent, Geekie was never extended a qualifying offer by the Kraken, turning him into an unrestricted free agent.
+Geekie himself only found out about the decision on Twitter.
+On July 1, 2023, the opening day of free agency, he signed a two-year, contract with the Boston Bruins.
+On February 29, 2024, he recorded the first NHL hat-trick of his career as part of a 5–4 victory against the Vegas Golden Knights.
+Through 76 games of the 2023–24 season, Geekie totaled 17 goals and 22 assists for 39 points, all career highs.
+During the 2024 Stanley Cup playoffs, he achieved four goals and one assist in 13 games.

-Entering the 2024-25 season, Geekie hoped to build off his career year.
-However, Geekie struggled to start the season, scoring only two assists in his first 11 games, well below expectations.
-Geekie was called out by head coach Jim Montgomery, and eventually ended up a healthy scratch for three games.
-In his first game back, Geekie was placed on a line with Bruins superstar David Pastrnak, and immediately scored his first goal of the season.
-After the game, Geekie remained a regular fixture on the first line and by December, had returned to form, scoring goals on a regular basis.
+Geekie struggled to start the 2024–25 season, scoring only two assists in his first 11 games, causing him to end up a healthy scratch for three games.
+In his first game back, Geekie was placed on a line with David Pastrnak and scored his first goal of the season.
+After that game, Geekie became a regular fixture on the Bruins' top line and by December, had returned to form, scoring goals more consistently.
 By February 22, 2025, Geekie had scored his 18th goal of the season, surpassing his career high.
-Despite the Bruins out of playoff contention, Geekie still ended the season strong.
-Geekie ended the season on an 11 game point streak, and scoring a point in 13 of his last 14 games.
-During that stretch, Geekie scored 11 goals and 11 assists, including hitting the 30-goal plateau for the first time in his career on April 8 against the New Jersey Devils.
-Geekie became the first Bruins player other than Pastrnak, Brad Marchand, or Patrice Bergeron to score 30-goals in a season since Loui Eriksson during the 2015–16 season.
-On April 5, Geekie had a career game against the Carolina Hurricanes, scoring a goal and four assists in a Bruins victory, factoring in on all Bruins goals.
-Overall Geekie finished the season with a career high 33 goals and 57 points.
-He was awarded the Bruin's Seventh Player Award, given to the player who exceeded expectations for the season.
+On April 5, against the Carolina Hurricanes, Geekie notched a goal and four assists in a 5–1 victory, factoring in on all Bruins goals.
+He hit the 30-goal mark for the first time in his career three days later against the New Jersey Devils.
+Geekie became the first Bruins player other than Pastrnak, Brad Marchand, or Patrice Bergeron to score 30 goals in a season since Loui Eriksson during 2015–16.
+Geekie finished the season with a career-high 33 goals and 24 assists for 57 points.
+He received the Bruins' Eddie Shore Award for "demonstrating exceptional hustle and determination," and he was named the Bruins' Third Star due to his performance during home games.
+He was also awarded the Bruins' Seventh Player Award, given to the player who exceeded expectations for the season.
+On June 29, the Bruins re-signed Geekie to a six-year, contract, preventing him from becoming a restricted free agent.

+Geekie hoped to build off his career year in the 2025–26 season, and he started off hot, scoring nine goals in the first month of the season, including a six-game goal streak at the end of October.
+On March 5, 2026, Geekie scored his 34th goal of the season, passing his career high the previous season.
+However, afterwards, Geekie didn't score a goal for 17 straight games.
+On April 7, Geekie got back on the scoresheet against the Carolina Hurricanes, scoring thrice to register his first hat-trick of the season and the second of his career.